Aussie back at highs after US manufacturing hit – United States

 George Vessey – Lead FX & Macro Strategist

-Chart of USD index daily % change
+Chart of USD positioning

 George Vessey – Lead FX & Macro Strategist